mstepien/realspark/README.md

     *   Submit the form to upload the image.
     *   The application will analyze the image and display statistics related to its composition and features.

+## Features

+### AI Image Detection (Offline)
+The application uses a pre-trained **Vision Transformer (ViT)** model locally for high-accuracy detection of AI-generated content.
+- **Model**: `Ateeqq/ai-vs-human-image-detector` (available on Hugging Face).
+- **Architecture**: Vision Transformer (ViT).
+- **Implementation**: Uses `transformers` and `torch` for offline inference.

+It provides a probability score (0.0 to 1.0) where higher values indicate high likelihood of AI generation.

+### HOG Feature Visualization
+Histogram of Oriented Gradients (HOG) analysis is performed to identify structural patterns in the image, which are then visualized to show the detected features.

+### Modular Analysis Package
+The analysis logic is organized into a modular package structure:
+- `analysis/analysis.py`: Numerical image analysis (HOG, metadata).
+- `analysis/aiclassifiers.py`: AI classification logic and model management.

 ## API Reference

 ### Upload Image